 Discovered by chance by a farmer in rural Normandy while plowing his field, the Berthouville Treasure is the largest and best-preserved hoard of silver from the ancient world.
 Silver statuettes and vessels-about ninety pieces weighing over fifty pounds in total-had been buried in a brick-lined cist during antiquity.
 Located in an area of ancient pilgrimage, assembly, and spectacle, the site was a Gallo-Roman religious sanctuary devoted to Mercury Canetonensis.
+The temple treasure includes extraordinary representations of Mercury as well as trating vive the Trojal Bacchic set tion offer of the cross between the trade of the Trojal sell the True of the of melting similar discreported.

+as well as other pieces illustrating vivid episodes from the Trojan War and theatrical Bacchic scenes.
+The collection offers a striking example of the cross-cultural interactions between Roman and indigenous Gallic culture.

-The temple treasure includes extraordinary representations of Mercury that they show several pieces to an expert from the Society of Antiquaries of Normandy.
+The farmer, Prosper Taurin, had originally intended to sell the Treasure for the value of the silver.
+But instead of melting it down (as many similar discoveries were reported to have been), Taurin shared news of his good fortune with a relative who recommended that they show several pieces to an expert from the Society of Antiquaries of Normandy.
 This expert, Auguste Le Prévost, communicated news of the discovery to Paris and convinced Taurin that the historic significance and aesthetic qualities enhanced the value of the Treasure beyond the market price of the silver.
 And indeed it did: A bidding war ensued between a representative of the Musée du Louvre, Charles Lenormant, and a curator from the Bibliothèque nationale de France, Désiré Raoul-Rochette.
-Raoul-Rochette won by offering Taurin more than he was authorized to pay, thus e largest and best-preserved Silver statuettes and veser fifty pounds in total-had antiquity.
-Located in an area bectacle, the site was a Galo Mercury Canetonensis.
-The representations of Mercury as well as other pieces illustrating vivid episodes from the Trojan War and theatrical Bacchic scenes.
-The collecsecuring the acquisi-
+Raoul-Rochette won by offering Taurin more than he was authorized to pay, thus securing the acquisition for the Bibliothèque nationale de France, but tarnishing his own reputation and damaging his subsequent career.
+His professional misstep is our benefit today.